dwarvesf/handbook/engineering-ladder.md

 - Develops a quality playbook for your teams and area(s) of ownership, including standards for pull requests, code reviews, testing, and monitoring.
 - Manages independently; communicates context to the team and surfaces requirements to upper management.
-- Sets clear expectations for team members; solicits, synthesizes and delivers feedback.
+- Sets clear expectations for team members; solicits, synthesizes, and delivers feedback.
-- Communicates timeline, scope and technical concerns to pillar partners.
+- Communicates timeline, scope, and technical concerns to pillar partners.
 - Leads delivery of major initiatives on clear timelines.
 - Able to identify areas of strategic technical debt and provide cost/benefit analysis for eliminating this debt and suggested timelines for how to prioritize it.
 - Comfortable managing team members with different skill sets and technical areas of focus.